x467chen/Configure-Linux-to-Build-a-Dynamic-Website-on-EC2/README.md

-# Linux Server Configuration on EC2
+# Synopsis of Linux Server Configuration on EC2
-# Synopsis
 This project is a guide to build a safe WSGI application.
 Installation of a Linux distribution on a virtual machine and prepare it to host my web applications, to include installing updates, securing it from a number of attack vectors and installing/configuring web and database servers.

 IP address:13.59.78.168<br>